Rifqidits/Rifqidits/README.md

 Hi!

-I'm Rifqi, a  person with a desire to leverage visual arts, programming expertise, and data analysis skills in a data science.
-Commanded the light for several events, a feat honed over the past two years in the Adobe Creative Cloud environment.
-Now, diving deeper into IT development, harnessing computational thinking.
-Also interested in how automation and artificial intelligence work effectively in terms of businesses.
+I'm Rifqi, an undergraduate Physics student focusing on Instrumentation Physics, looking to apply my programming skills and data analysis expertise in a data science role.
+I have a solid command of Python, SQL, MATLAB, TensorFlow, and analytical tools like Power BI and BigQuery.
+Driven by a deep interest in machine learning applications, I enjoy collaborating with teams to deliver meaningful insights and successful projects.
+With a background in visual arts, I approach problem-solving with both creativity and analytical focus.

-Proficient: Python, SQL
+Proficient: Python, SQL, JavaScript
+Fields: Deep Learning, TensorFlow, Image Processing.

 <!---